 Online marketplaces like Amazon have resolved several such issues and have even modified the online returns policy.
-Although some of these policies are harsh on the sellers, there is an upside too- returned products can tell you a lot about your business.
+Although some of these policies are harsh, there is an upside too- returned products can tell you a lot about your business.

 Some facts and numbers on refurbishment

 There are 3 types of products that are sold under the refurbished category:

-- When the product has been returned without being used or was unboxed
+- When customers return the product without using or unboxing them

 - When the customer returns it within 15-30 days due to ‘customer remorse’

 22% of online returns happen because the product looks considerably different from what it looked like online.
 23% of online returns happen because the customer received the wrong product.

 What can we learn from product return?

-Now, let’s find out how product returns can be used as good sources of information to help scale up the business.
+Now, let’s find out how you can use product returns as good sources of information to help scale up the business.

 Accurately pinpoint where you could have gone wrong

 Mislabeling and misinformation happen a lot of times within your inventory.
 So, when you get to know the reason for the return of a particular product, you will be able to instantly rectify it.

-This resource of information should be constantly monitored to keep rectifying your mistakes and improve your online store in all aspects.
+Monitor this resource of information constantly to keep rectifying your mistakes and improve your online store in all aspects.

 Use social media tools to get feedback

 A customer who is not satisfied with your product will mostly use social media to comment about it.
-At this time, it is important that you take all the criticism in a positive way and convert all the negative comments to positive.
-Be active on all important social media channels like Facebook, Quora, Twitter, etc. and follow your customers’ take on your brand and products.
+At this time, it is important that you take all the criticism in a positive way.
+Be active on all important social media channels like Facebook, Quora, Twitter, etc. Follow your customers’ take on your brand and products.

 Use correct return codes

 The customer may not have the patience to list out the reasons for returning your product.
 So, you need to list out, in detail, accurate return codes and use this information for the betterment of service.